bplmaps/cartinal/guides/critical-intro-to-data/session-2/part-5.md

-# Exercise: Finding data
+# Exercise: Creating and updating geospatial data

-## Comparing data sources and identifying data types
+## Drawing geospatial features in geoJSON.io

-* In small groups, we will review the datasets that participants found for homework.
-We will also:
+* geoJSON.io is an online platform where you can view geospatial data
-* Review some common places to find data and download data.
+* In this exercise, we will create our own geospatial data by drawing vector features (points, lines, or polygons) on the map, and populating the attribute table for these features.
-* Compare the useability and clarity of these sites.
+* Ideas for data you can draw: parks in Boston; neighborhoods; points of interests
-* Notice different types of data (strings and numbers) within the tables we download.
+* You could even try to recreate the map you hand-drew in Session 1!